Kertang/Kertang/README.md

 ## Hi there 👋

+# I completed a B.A. in Applied Mathematics and Computer Science at Syktyvkar State University Russia

 <!--
 **Kertang/Kertang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.